Lecturer in Economics, University of Surrey.

-My research interests are in macroeconomic theory, monetary economics, and international finance.
+Research interests in macroeconomic theory, monetary economics, and international finance.

 Optimal macroprudential policy with preemptive bailouts